Overview of Wills

 1. Notary Public Will: A testator can register his Will in any Emirates in the UAE where he keeps all his assets and where he resides.
 Such forms of Wills are registered with the notary public of that emirate.
 This must be prepared in English and Arabic.

-2. Dubai International Financial Center (DIFC) Wills: Non-Muslims in the UAE can register their Wills with the DIFC Court Wills Service (DIFC CWS).
-These Wills are drawn up and registered in accordance with the DIFC Wills and probate registry (DIFC WPR) rules, which are based on common law principles.
+2. Dubai International Financial Center (DIFC) Wills: Non-Muslims in the UAE can register their Wills with the DIFC Court Wills Service.
+These Wills are drawn up and registered in accordance with the DIFC Wills and probate registry rules, which are based on common law principles.
+The main advantage of a DIFC Will is that the will and the Probate process is in English, making it a smooth probate process.

 DIFC offers multiple forms of Wills which are: